- Game 1: Friday, January 5

 However, key to Oilers offense is the passing ability and patience of the team that gets players open for shots and easy looks at the basket.

 Without doubt even if KIU lock the interior, Oilers will find a way of unlocking it.
-In Steven Omony, Oilers have a big who can do a little bit of everything with the ball and comfortable inside out.
-The National Team captain could be a thorn in KIU’s defensive set up.
+In Steven Omony, Oilers have a big who can do a little bit of everything with the ball and is comfortable inside out.
+The National Team captain could be a thorn in KIU’s defensive setup.

 Jimmy Enabu gives Oilers the pace with his quick feet and long hands.
 The guard’s drives to the basket will unsettle Titans’ defense and earn him a few trips to the line.